-Similar to the lob serve, the smash serve is an overhand serve that helps you take over the ‘T’ position when done correctly.
+Similar to the lob serve, the smash serve in squash is an overhand serve that helps you take over the ‘T’ position when done correctly.
 This serve takes racquet control, timing and precise ball placement.

 Projecting a smash serve